Biangkerok32/AI2_ANDROID_THINGSPEAK_CLIENT_EXTENSION/README.md

 <img src="https://github.com/aluis-rcastro/AI2_ANDROID_THINGSPEAK_CLIENT_EXTENSION/blob/master/res/ThingSpeak.png" alt="" width="225" height="350">

-If you are not going to use multiple fields simultaneously, you can configure the channel to use only 1 field, which would also reduce the size of the JSON structure, e.g selecting just 1 of the 8 fields avaliable:
+If you are not going to use multiple fields simultaneously, you can configure the channel to use only 1 of the 8 fields available, which would also reduce the size of the JSON structure:

 <img src="https://github.com/aluis-rcastro/AI2_ANDROID_THINGSPEAK_CLIENT_EXTENSION/blob/master/res/Channel.png" alt="" width="625" height="300">